Mortal Kombat II: Development

-Game

-According to the project's lead programmer Ed Boon, Mortal Kombat II was "intended to look different than the original MK" and "had everything we wanted to put into MK but did not have time for".
-In 2012, Boon placed creating the game among his best Mortal Kombat memories, recalling: "When we did Mortal Kombat II, we got new equipment and all that stuff, but it was funny because when we started working on Mortal Kombat II, the mania, the hysteria of the home versions of Mortal Kombat I was literally all around us.
+According to lead programmer Ed Boon, Mortal Kombat II was "intended to look different than the original MK" and "had everything we wanted to put into MK but did not have time for."
+In 2012, Boon named creating the game among his best Mortal Kombat memories, recalling: "When we did Mortal Kombat II, we got new equipment and all that stuff, but it was funny because when we started working on Mortal Kombat II, the mania, the hysteria of the home versions of Mortal Kombat I was literally all around us.
 We were so busy working on the next one, going from seven characters to 12 and two Fatalities per character and all these other things that that consumed every second."
 Both the theme and art style of MKII were slightly darker than those of its predecessor, although a more vibrant color palette was employed and the new game had a much richer color depth than the previous game.
 A new feature was the use of multiple layers of parallax scrolling in the arcade version.
 The game was made to be less serious with the addition of humorous alternative finishing moves.
-Some of the considered Fatalities were rejected as too extreme at the time.
+Some of the considered Fatalities were rejected as being too extreme at the time.

-Care was taken during the programming process to give the game a "good feel", with Boon simulating elements such as gravity into the video game design.
-The game's lead designer and artist John Tobias noted that the previous game's reliance on juggling the opponent in the air with successive hits was an accident, and had been tightened in Mortal Kombat II.
-Boon said that the reason to not completely remove it in favor of a different system of chaining attacks together was to set the game apart from the competing titles such as Street Fighter and allow for players to devise their own combinations of attacks.
+Care was taken during the programming process to give the game a "good feel", with Boon simulating elements such as gravity into the game's design.
+Lead designer and artist John Tobias noted that the first game's reliance on juggling the opponent in the air with successive hits was an accident, and had been tightened in Mortal Kombat II.
+Boon said that the reason to not completely remove it in favor of a different system of chaining attacks together was to set the game apart from the competing titles such as Street Fighter, and allow for players to devise their own combinations of attacks.
 A double jump ability was implemented but later removed.
-At one point, a bonus stage was planned to feature "a bunch of ninjas jumping all over the place and you would swing at them, just like you're in the middle of a fight in a kung fu movie".
-All of the music was composed, performed, recorded and mixed by Dan Forden, the Mortal Kombat series' sound designer and composer, using the Williams DCS sound system.
+At one point, a bonus stage was planned to feature "a bunch of ninjas jumping all over the place and you would swing at them, just like you're in the middle of a fight in a kung fu movie."
+All of the music was composed, performed, recorded and mixed by Dan Forden, the series' sound designer and composer, using the Williams DCS sound system.

-Like the first game, Acclaim handled the home conversions.
+As with the first game, Acclaim Entertainment published the home conversions.
 San Francisco Chronicle claimed in 1994 that Acclaim had spent $50 million on developing, manufacturing and marketing the game.